 Project management is the discipline of planning, organizing, motivating, and controlling resources to achieve specific goals.
 A project is a temporary endeavor with a defined beginning and end, typically to bring about beneficial change or added value.

 The temporary nature of projects stands in contrast with business as usual, which are repetitive, permanent, or semi-permanent functional activities to produce products or services.Know More

-The focus area, in this case, might be a technology (e.g. Java), a business concept (e.g. BPM), a skill (e.g. negotiation), or a broad area of study (e.g. women's health).
-A center of excellence may also be aimed at revitalizing stalled initiatives.Know More
+There are many possible focus areas in this case, including technology (e.g., Java), business concepts (e.g., BPM), skills (e.g., negotiation), or broad areas of study (e.g. women's health An excellence center can also be used to revitalize stalled initiatives.Know More